 Do not screw directly through your composite!!
 Not only will it spoil the look it may cause the boards to split when they are contracting and expanding.
 For Fascia boards & Edge covers create oval shape holes & use pan head screws as install guide & with the underside of bullnose edges the oval in your L Brace will allow the board to move as it expands & contracts.

-Composite Decking needs joist support at least every 400 mm (350 mm for 20 mm thick) and must be raised above the ground at least 30 mm but ideally 100 mm to allow for airflow under the decking
+Composite Decking needs joist support every 300 mm and must be raised above the ground at least 30 mm but ideally 100 mm to allow for airflow under the decking

 When building your subframe and installing your decking ensure you allow for-